 2. Bontrager Specter WaveCel Cycling HelmetPrice: $149.99Pros:

-- BOA Fit System allows for quick adjustments on the go
+- BOA Fit System allows for quick single-handed adjustments

 - Reflective elements on the back of the helmet

 - Honeycomb structure may limit airflow